wsp-sag/onboard_survey_visualization_tool/README.md

 - **access** _Optional._            - Access mode used to get from trip origin to the the first transit stop of the trip.
 - **egress** _Optional._            - Egress mode used to get from the last transit stop to the final destination.

 Please make sure all the coordinate fields are numeric, otherwise the shiny app might not run properly.
 The leaflet map in this tool has a base map.
 If the base map is not loaded correctly, please open the tool in browser.
-To use the sample data included in the _\data_ folder, please download [King County Metro GTFS data](http://transitfeeds.com/p/king-county-metro/73).
+Sample survey data and GTFS data are included in the _\data_ folder.
+GTFS data will need to be unzipped for the use in this tool.

 ### Contributing